Kim Brian Lovejoy, Co-Chair

 The Language Policy Committee is charged to:

-Charge 1: Continue to monitor English only and anti-bilingual legislation and policies and devise strategies to protect language rights and promote language diversity for legislators, policy-makers and the public;
+Charge 1: Devise bold strategies and concrete tactics to protect language rights and promote language diversity in writing programs for legislators, policy-makers, and the public.

-Charge 2: Identify effective pedagogies for advancing language diversity and meeting needs of English Language Learners and collect data on departments and programs that effectively address language diversity and needs of English Language Learners;
+Charge 2: Pull together a resource on effective pedagogies for advancing language diversity and meeting needs of English Language Learners